This page explains how node pools work in Google Kubernetes Engine. You can also learn how to add and manage node pools.

 You can specify resource requests for the containers.
 The Pod will only run on nodes that satisfy the resource requests.
 For instance, if the Pod definition includes a container that requires four CPUs, the Service will not select Pods running on Nodes with two CPUs.

-Nodes in multi-zone clusters
+Nodes in multi-zonal clusters

-If you created a multi-zone cluster, all of the node pools are replicated to those zones automatically.
+If you created a multi-zonal cluster, all of the node pools are replicated to those zones automatically.
 Any new node pool is automatically created in those zones.
 Similarly, any deletions delete those node pools from the additional zones as well.

 Note that because of this multiplicative effect, this may consume more of your project's quota for a specific region when creating node pools.